 Criminal Tax & Fraud

 Tax fraud investigations, tax preparer investigations, criminal tax investigations, and indictments are very serious matters that require the immediate need for an attorney.
 If the government believes you have committed fraud, intentionally failed to file your tax returns, underreported your income, overstated your expenses, or otherwise evaded the payment of tax, you could face serious criminal penalties including jail time.
-Contact an attorney for a free consultation to discuss your legal options.
+Contact an attorney for a phone consultation to discuss your legal options.